-When it comes to managing my personal finances, I use some basic thumb rules.
+When it comes to managing my finances, I use some basic personal finance rules.
 I believe that you may find it useful for your own purpose as well.

 Here’s a list of some of the basic personal finance rules to manage your Personal Finance

 1. Asset allocation rule